FateEvent/boot2root/BornToSec Write-Up.md

 Usually MySQL5 Hash follows this pattern:
 ![[Pasted image 20240422164245.png]]
-However, it doesn't seem to be the case now.
+But it doesn't seem to be the case now.

 By following this [guide](https://medium.com/@959652664/summary-and-analysis-of-penetration-testing-based-on-phpmyadmin-784896851cf9), to make MySQL execute commands like the following one:
 ```